Rural internet is improving, but it can still be a challenge to find quality home internet. Here are the providers we'd recommend most.

-Best rural internet providers
+Locating local internet providers

-Kinetic by Windstream also received a 6.7/10 in our review, but falls well short of CenturyLink in total coverage area.
-That said, it's an excellent choice for rural internet, as the provider has some of the fastest DSL speeds and one of the greatest fiber network percentages of any rural ISP.
+Kinetic by Windstream also received a 6.7/10 in our review, but falls short of CenturyLink in total coverage area.
+That said, it's an excellent choice for rural internet as the provider has some of the fastest DSL speeds and one of the greatest fiber network percentages of any rural ISP.

 Regardless of the available network, Kinetic is a great choice for unlimited rural internet service, as all plans come with no data caps or contracts.

-As a cable provider, Mediacom can deliver much faster speeds than DSL, satellite or fixed wireless service, but its service reach is more limited.
+As a cable provider, Mediacom can deliver much faster and more reliable speeds than DSL, satellite or fixed wireless service, but its service reach is more limited.
 Mediacom is available to just over 2% of US residents with service areas across much of the Midwest and South, as well as parts of California and Delaware.

 Pricing goes up on all Mediacom plans after the first year and settles somewhere around the industry average for cable internet providers.
 Still, starting prices of $20-$80 per month aren't bad, especially for a rural internet connection.